Belmond Palacio Nazarenas

 Cheska Lowe (Staff)

 One of the top hotels on my trip to Peru, the Belmond Palacio Nazarenas is THE best hotel in Cusco.
 Nothing was too much trouble for them, and the staff are always on hand to help, with that wonderful, impeccable Belmond service.
 At 3,400m, Cuzco is at a very high altitude.
 To combat this and acclimatise easier, they have an in-room oxygen system to help you sleep better.
 Every room also has its own butler to cater for your every need, and the outdoor heated pool is the best place to chill out after spending the day exploring the city.
-Senzo restaurant draws its influences from local cuisine serving up Quechua favourites with an international twist.
+Senzo restaurant draws its influences from local cuisine serving up Quechua favorites with an international twist.

 Karen Chapman (Staff)